 - Do I have an STD?

-An untreated STD (sexually transmitted disease) can have a negative impact on your reproductive health and the health of your baby.6 It’s important to be tested and treated for any STDs.
+An untreated STD (sexually transmitted disease) can have a negative impact on your reproductive health and your overall healthy as well.
+4 It’s important to be tested and treated for any STDs.

 At a Pregnancy Confirmation appointment, we will confirm your pregnancy with a free pregnancy test, determine your gestational age, and provide you with the accurate pregnancy information and options you need to make the decision that’s right for you.